Your Complete Guide to March Madness Tickets

 Final Four Schedule of Events

-If you're heading south for the Final Four, be prepared for a full weekend of festivities.
-The semifinals are scheduled to go down on April 2nd, while the grand finale takes place on April 4th.
+If you're heading to Indianapolis for the Final Four, be prepared for a full weekend of festivities.
+The semifinals are scheduled to go down on April 4th, while the grand finale takes place on April 6th.
 There will be plenty of action happening between games, though, so plan accordingly and take advantage of all that's going on.
 From live music to rowdy tailgates, the city will be abuzz with basketball fans, families, and yes – an abundance of college students embracing the "madness."

 NCAA Final Four fan events include: